 Shared at the following link parties:

-Coffee and Conversation, Think Tank Thursday, Funtastic Friday, Inspiration Spotlight, Weekend Potluck, Small Victories Sunday, Handmade Tuesdays, Tuesdays with a Twist, Home and Garden Thursday, and Healthy Living.
+Coffee and Conversation, Think Tank Thursday, Funtastic Friday, Inspiration Spotlight, Weekend Potluck, Small Victories Sunday, Handmade Tuesdays, Tuesdays with a Twist, What’s for Dinner?, Home and Garden Thursday, and Healthy Living.